Adult survivors of childhood trauma need advocates.

 Unfortunately, comprehensive trauma treatment, called trauma-informed and trauma-specific, is difficult to find.

 13. Treatment is expensive.
-Wait times can be long.
+Wait times are long.
+Finding a skilled practitioner is a challenge.

 The cost can prevent survivors from seeking help.
 The wait times for affordable care are often long.